org-metaeffekt/metaeffekt-container-annex/study/container-study_backup.md

 [7]: primarily configuration files

-[8]: Not consolidated to comprehensive license / copyright summary.
+[8]: Packges are described in detail in `copyright` files.
+Not consolidated to comprehensive license / copyright summary.
+No uniform use of license identifiers.
+No SPDX use.

 ## Excluded File Patterns